 Currently, the Company does not have a formal dividend policy.
 The Board will consider establishing a divided policy when appropriate.
 In considering the payment of dividend, the Board shall consider factors such as the Group's profits, cash flows, working capital and capital expenditure requirements, investment plans and other factors as the Board may deem appropriate.
-As set out in the section entitled "Dividend Policy" of the Offer Document, the Directors intend to recommend and distribute dividends of a minimum of 50 per cent. of the Group's profit attributable to equity holders of the Company in respect of FY2022 and FY2023.

-The Board is hence pleased to recommend a final tax exempt (one-tier) dividend of 0.1085 Singapore cents per share for FY2022 which is subject to Shareholders' approval at the forthcoming AGM to be held on 27 April 2023.
+The Board is pleased to recommend a final tax exempt (one-tier) dividend of 0.1899 Singapore cents per share for FY2024 which is subject to Shareholders' approval at the forthcoming AGM to be held on 28 April 2025.